 We have agreed to purchase on March 31, 2000 the remaining 30% interest in Ets.
 Brancher not owned by us for approximately \$17 million.
 In June 1999, we acquired James N. Kirby Pty.
 Ltd. for approximately \$67 million.
 In addition, we assumed approximately \$28 million of Kirby's debt.
 The purchase price consisted of approximately \$17 million in cash, \$36 million in deferred payments and shares of common stock.
+The \$36 million in deferred payments will be shares of common stock.
 The \$36 million in deferred payments will be made in installments of approximately \$12 million per year over the next three years.
 If our common stock does not trade at a price greater than \$ per share for five consecutive days from the period from June 1999 to June 2000, then we are obligated to pay the former owners of Kirby the difference between the trading price for the last five days of this period and \$ for of the shares of common stock.

 Our capital expenditures were \$31.9 million, \$34.6 million, \$52.4 million and \$20.0 million for 1996, 1997 and 1998 and the three months ended March 31, 1999, respectively.
 We have budgeted \$80 million for capital expenditures for 1999.
 These expenditures primarily relate to production equipment (including tooling), training facilities, leasehold improvements and information systems.
 The majority of these planned capital expenditures are discretionary.
-We plan to finance these capital expenditures using cash flow from operations and a portion of the net proceeds from this offering.
+We plan to finance these capital expenditures using cash flow from operations and available borrowings under our revolving credit facility.